 Guide to Visiting Sedona in Winter: Everything You Need to Know

-If you're planning a winter trip to Sedona, this guide covers everything you need to know — weather, what to pack, where to hike, where to eat, and where to stay.
+If you're planning a winter trip to Sedona, Arizona, this guide covers everything you need to know — weather, what to pack, where to hike, where to eat, and where to stay.
 My husband and I spent our honeymoon here the week of Christmas, which raised more than a few eyebrows from people expecting us to be on a beach somewhere.

 It remains one of the best trips we've ever taken.
 Winter in Sedona is a vibe: crisp mornings, empty trails, and afternoons warm enough for a t-shirt if you're moving.
 As a Fora travel advisor who helps clients plan Southwest trips, it's one of the destinations I find myself recommending most for the cooler months.